 \section{Discussion}

-In this paper, we have proposed a framework to generate discrete and continuous-path holonomies in arbitrary stabilizer codes by continuously measuring the rotated stabilizers.
+In this paper, we have proposed a framework to generate continuous-path holonomies in arbitrary stabilizer codes by continuously measuring the rotated stabilizers.
 When the rotation forms a loop, the holonomy corresponds to a logical rotation by an arbitrary angle in the code space.
-Due to inherent stochasticity in quantum measurements, the code state may occasionally jump into the rotated error space if the rotation is not made adiabatically.
-We showed a method to change the path so that at the end of the evolution, we still achieve the desired holonomy; this provides a flexibility in choosing the gate times.
-In this work, we assumed that the evolution is not impacted by any external noise.
-In practice, however, the system constantly interacts with its environment, causing errors that can be either Markovian or non-Markovian.
+Due to the inherent stochasticity of quantum measurements, the code state may jump into the rotated error space if the rotation is not made adiabatically.
+We showed a method to change the path so that at the end of the evolution, we still achieve the desired holonomy; this provides flexibility in choosing the gate times.
+In this work, we have not treated the effects of external noise.
+In practice, however, the system constantly interacts with its environment, causing either Markovian or non-Markovian errors.
 Since we continuously measure the stabilizers, the Zeno effect can suppress the non-Markovian noise \cite{hsu_brun, convy_machine_2022, ahn_continuous_2002, lanka2025optimizingcontinuoustimequantumerror, nila2025continuousquantumcorrectionmarkovian, qze_encoded_comp, Dominy_2013}.
-To suppress Markovian noise, however, we would have to perform error-correction.
-As a goal for future work, we would like to find an analogous way to change the path that depends both on the correctable error and when it occurred so that the logical gate is successfully performed.
+To eliminate Markovian errors, however, we would have to perform error-correction.
+We would like to find an analogous way to change the path that depends both on the correctable error and when it occurred so that the logical gate is successfully performed.
 This ensures full fault-tolerance of the protocol.
-We also gave sufficient conditions of the measurement observables so that the KL-condition is satisfied for all the rotated codes.
+We also gave sufficient conditions on the measurement observables so that the Knill-Laflamme condition is satisfied for all the rotated codes.
 When these conditions are not satisfied, we can still use this protocol by adding ancilla qubits to the original code, choosing the ancilla code such that its stabilizers differ from all the errors in the correctable set.
 We analyze these questions and provide constructive solutions in the companion paper \cite{lanka2026steeringpathsmidflightfaulttolerance}.
 Nevertheless, a more general construction that includes the $X$ error as one of the correctable errors is desired.